SegiH/pyManageContainers/README.md

 You can also use command line parameters to run this script without any user input.
 The way you run it is with the name of the container and the menu # of the action.
 For example, you can recreate your container called Wordpress by running the command `python pyManageContainers.py Wordpress 4` where 4 is the action to take and corresponds to the number in the action selection.

+You can also use `--all` parameter to perform an action on all containers.
+For example, to rebuild all containers, you can run `python pyManageContainers.py --all 4`

 Please submit an issue if you run into any problems or would like to suggest new features.